-The effect of external forcing is less clear for the Southern Hemisphere, where its influence is often not detected (Sect.
-6.3).
+In the Southern Hemisphere, the influence of external forcing is often not detected (Sect.
+5.3).
 This is consistent with the lower correlation coefficients (Fig. S1) and weaker correlation statistics (U_R) there (Sect.
-6.2).
-The models also seem to overestimate the response compared to the signal recorded in the Southern Hemisphere reconstructions (Sects.
-6.2 and 6.3).
-This finding is likely
+5.2).
+The models also seem to overestimate the response compared to the signal recorded in the Southern Hemisphere reconstructions (Sect.
+5.2-5.3).

-- the Southern Hemisphere reconstructions (Sects.
-6.2 and 6.3).
 This finding is likely related to the larger covariability seen within Southern Hemisphere regions in models compared to reconstructions.
-Moreover, control simulations display low correlations between the Northern and Southern Hemisphere regions. - The analysis performed herein, however, cannot reveal the origin of the mismatch between simulation results and reconstructions.
+Moreover, control simulations display low correlations between the Northern and Southern Hemisphere regions.

+The analysis performed herein, however, cannot reveal the origin of the mismatch between simulation results and reconstructions.
 These differences may be due to biases in the dynamics of the climate models or to errors in the implemented forcing, in particular in their spatial distribution.
-Land-use changes, which are not included in some models (Table 1), tend to reduce the spatial correlation between regions as deforestation did not occur at the same time over all continents (Pongratz et al., 2008; - Kaplan et al., 2011).
+Land-use changes, which are not included in some models (Table 1), tend to reduce the spatial correlation between regions as deforestation did not occur at the same time over all continents (Pongratz et al., 2008; Kaplan et al., 2011).

 The spatial distribution of volcanic aerosols may also contribute to pronounced regional differences.
-Volcanic forcing is usually not implemented as a direct simulation of changes in stratospheric sulphate concentrations due to individual eruptions, but as a mean change in the optical depth for different latitudinal bands.
-This can have an impact on the overestimation of the response in individual simulations or - to individual eruptions.
+Volcanic forcing is usually not implemented as a direct simulation of changes in stratospheric sulfate concentrations due to individual eruptions but rather as a mean change in the optical depth for different latitudinal bands.
+This can have an impact on the overestimation of the response in individual simulations or to individual eruptions.
 Additionally, if the latitudinal distribution of volcanic aerosols is too homogeneous, thereby inducing unrealistically symmetric forcing between hemispheres, it would also overestimate the global signature of the induced cooling.

 Any non-climatic noise in the reconstruction would tend to reduce the covariance in reconstructions compared to model results, which would lead to an underestimation of the relative contribution of the forced signal.
-Despite the large progress made over the last few years, this may still be a critical problem in the Southern Hemisphere, where fewer long paleoclimate records are available compared to the Northern Hemisphere, explaining some of the model-data mismatch there.
-The role of internal variabil-
+Despite the large progress made over the last few years, this may still be a critical problem in the Southern Hemisphere, where fewer long palaeoclimate records are available compared to the Northern Hemisphere, explaining some of the model-data mismatch there.

-- ity in driving temperature variations may also be underestimated in model simulations, particularly in the ocean dominated Southern Hemisphere, as suggested by Neukom et al. (2014).
+The role of internal variability in driving temperature variations may also be underestimated in model simulations, particularly in the ocean-dominated Southern Hemisphere, as suggested by Neukom et al. (2014).
 Simulated internal variability may, however, be overestimated, as reported here in at least one model and elsewhere for ENSO-type variability (Jungclaus et al., 2006) or for the Southern Ocean ice extent (Zunz et al., 2013).
-This would imply a ratio between internal and forced variability that is incomest which would lead to be been also be an extent (Zunz et al., 2013). - tio between internal and forced variability that is incorrect, which would lead to biased correlations between the different regions.
+This would imply a ratio between internal and forced variability that is incorrect, which would lead to biased correlations between the different regions.

 Another potential explanation for the differences in the spatial covariance structure between models and observations relates to the relatively coarse resolution of the climate models.
-Using models with higher spatial resolution will increase the number of spatial degrees of freedom and potentially improve the co-variance structure of the climate models compared to reconstructions.
-Nevertheless, the expense required for both high spatial and temporal resolution, as well as the necessary ensemble approach could be prohibitive.
+Using models with higher spatial resolution will increase the number of spatial degrees of freedom and potentially improve the covariance structure of the climate models compared to reconstructions.
+Nevertheless, the expense required for both high spatial and temporal resolution, as well as the necessary ensemble approach, could be prohibitive.

-8 Conclusions and perspectives
+7 Conclusions and perspectives